 Finally, if your purpose is to display cinema or that kind of image most of the time like in a waiting room or studio, then definitely go for a true 4k screen to feel the scenes in the best possible way.

 Choosing the right display is always confusing, but it becomes more confusing when you have to deal with Ultra HD vs 4k where the differences are minimal.
 You will rarely feel the picture quality differences between these two, so the determining factor is the purpose of using.
+If you want to use multiple monitors together, then it is possible too of course but you have to consider the video and audio interfaces like DVI, DisplayPort cable, HDMI, or other cable connectors.
 Based on our guidelines, you can choose the display resolution and enjoy the ultimate clear image in front of your eyes.